oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.0.2 - May 04, 2020 =
+* Fixed unwanted space at the top coming from enabling WP Toolbar in the Oxygen editor via Navigator module.
+* Fixed back to top button not being clickable reliably in the Oxygen editor.

 = 1.0.1 - May 03, 2020 =
 * License check deactivation to make the plugin work temporarily.